How to get your pet adoption application approved

 Tips to help your dog adoption application get accepted

-1. Look up the different pounds/shelters and rescues in your area.
+1. Research the different pounds/shelters and rescues in your area.

 It’s easy to get confused by all the different terms – shelter, humane society, rescue group, pound, impound, holding facility, adoption agency, etc. What is the difference?